finkel-lang/finkel/doc/contents/macros.rst

 surrounded by parentheses.

-One can run the compiler with the ``-ddump-parsed`` option to observe parsed Haskell representation:
+One can run the compiler with the ``-ddump-parsed`` option to observe the parsed Haskell representation:

 .. code-block:: console

-   $ sk make -fno-code -ddump-parsed eval-when.sk
+   $ finkel make -fno-code -ddump-parsed eval-when.fnk

    ==================== Parser ====================
    module Main where